piazzai/smj-18-19552/README.md

 # smj-18-19552

 This repository includes data and R core for the analysis reported in [this paper](https://doi.org/10.1002/smj.3002).
-The tarball contains the raw data: extract it, then run the code in R. This will replicates the entire analysis from data preparation to descriptive statistics, estimation of regression parameters, and calculation of predictive margins.
+The tarball contains the raw data: extract it, then run the code in R. This will replicate the entire analysis, from data preparation to descriptive statistics, estimation of regression parameters, and calculation of predictive margins.
 For convenience, the data used for regressions is separately provided as a CSV file.

 ## Citation